Elliot Benchetrit

-Elliot Benchetrit (born 2 October 1998) is a Moroccan tennis player who represents Morocco since 1 January 2021, having previously represented France.
+Elliot Benchetrit (born 2 October 1998) is a Moroccan former tennis player who represented Morocco since 1 January 2021, having previously represented France.
 His highest singles ranking was No. 198 on 10 February 2020, and his highest doubles ranking was No. 198 on 10 June 2019.
-He is currently the No. 3 Moroccan player.

 He has won three singles titles on the ITF Men's Circuit, and two doubles titles, as well as another doubles title on the ATP Challenger Tour.

 Tennis career

 He won his first ITF singles tournament in 2017 in Tunisia, and his first ITF doubles tournament the same year in Morocco, with Maxime Hamou.

 Benchetrit made his Grand Slam main-draw debut at the 2018 French Open, after receiving a wildcard to the singles main draw.
 He was defeated by fellow Frenchman Gaël Monfils in four sets in the first round.
 The following year at the 2019 French Open he also received wildcards in both singles and doubles and won his first round matches in both events.